Vovaloda/TS-Redux-React-simple-App/README.md

-Приложение на React, Redux, TS, которое подгружает профили пользователей и список дел. Есть пагинация для списка дел An application on React, Redux, TS that loads user profiles and a to-do list.
-There is a pagination for the to-do list
+An application on React, Redux, TS that loads user profiles and a to-do list.
+There is a pagination for a to-do list Application on React, Redux, TS, which loads user profiles and a to-do list.
+A pagination is provided for the to-do list